AroosaIjaz/AroosaIjaz.github.io/_portfolio/value.md

 Are we important to you? or are our "feminine" traits and the female gender so low that you use it as a slur towards each other?

-Are we what you want to love? or are we what you want to own and use for your comfort and pleasure?

-Are we the ones you fight for? or are we the ones you hurt and humiliate when you want to make your rampage of terror in wars and disputes?
+Are we the ones you want to fight for? or are we the ones you rape, torture and humiliate when you want to make your rampage of terror in wars?

+Are we what you want to love? or are we what you want to own?

+Are we the ones who are strong and respectable because we give birth to you? or are we the weak ones that are easy tagets for your power trips?

 How do we share this earth with you?

-From women who were mass raped and their vaginas stabbed with bayonets in [Nanjing](https://en.wikipedia.org/wiki/Nanjing_Massacre) to women committing mass suicides in [Sudan](https://www.darfurwomenaction.org/press_release/over-120-civilians-killed-and-over-130-women-committed-suicide-to-escape-rape-by-rsf/) to avoid that same fate, to all the women whose lives are effected or lost daily because of violence perpetrated by you...Why do we have to pay the price for your insecurities, your made-up constructs of honor, your lust and your wars?
+From women who were mass raped and their vaginas stabbed with bayonets in [Nanjing](https://en.wikipedia.org/wiki/Nanjing_Massacre) to women committing mass suicides in [Sudan](https://www.darfurwomenaction.org/press_release/over-120-civilians-killed-and-over-130-women-committed-suicide-to-escape-rape-by-rsf/) to avoid that same fate, to all the millions of women whose lives continue to be effected or lost because of violence perpetrated by you...Why do we have to pay the price for your insecurities, your constructs of honor, your lust, your short-comings and your wars?

-How should we value you in return, if the value of any of us to any of you can be less than that of disposible trash?
+**How should we value you in return if the value of any of us to any of you can be less than that of disposible trash?**